-- To obtain approval to apply to your first- or second-choice program
+- Obtain approval to apply to your first- or second-choice program.

 The Directors of Off-Campus Study are available by appointment to help you decide on a program.
 To set up an appointment, send a message to ocs[at]grinnell[dot]edu, listing a range of times and days between 8:30 –11:00 and 1:30 - 4:00 p.m., Monday through Friday.
 Appointments are scheduled on the half-hour.
 Be sure to mention the program(s) you would like to discuss, as well as subject areas or parts of the world that interest you, and bring a copy of your four-year plan.

-7. Request Professor Recommendations.
-Give the forms included in the application to two faculty members from whom you've taken a class.
+- Speak to Professors about Recommendations.
 They don't have to be professors in your major or intended major department.
 One recommendation may be from your adviser.
 If your program is located in a country where the language spoken is taught at Grinnell, one of your recommendations must come from a professor from that department.

-Please request recommendations at least seven days before the Grinnell Application due date and ask that they be sent directly to the OCS Office.
+Please request recommendations at least seven days before the Grinnell Application due date.
+A system generated email request will be sent to the professor you designate in your application.

 - Off-Campus Study Program Application